dfbr/pythonLessons/Lessons/whatIsPython.md

 Python is a programming language.

 A programming language is a way of asking a computer to do something.
-The thing you're asking the computer to do can be called a program or a script.
+The thing you're asking the computer to do can be called "code", a "program" or a "script".
+I'll probably use all of these terms as we go through the course.

 Like with all programming languages, with Python:
 - The computer will do exactly what you ask it to
 - The computer cannot guess and is not ambiguous!
   - You must explain each step of a process to the computer, you can't skip step that are *obvious* because they are not obvious to the computer
+- If it doesn't understand what you've asked it to do, it will tell you.
+This may or may not be a helpful message.

 ## Why Python?